 If your class is meeting online, invite your students to bring an index card or piece of paper, along with a pen or pencil, with them to class.

-Hand out one index card to each student and a pen/pencil.
+If students cannot take notes on their smartphones or devices: Hand out one index card to each student and a pen/pencil.
 If your class is meeting online, invite students to have their papers and pens or pencils ready.
-I want you to think of a friend or family member—someone you know well and who will listen to what you say.
-Write his or her name at the top of your card.